389ds/389ds.github.io/docs/389ds/design/backend-redesign-phase4.md

 It focus on:

-* the mdb plugin implementation over dbimpl API
+* the lmdb plugin implementation over dbimpl API

 Current state
 =============